What Every ESL Teacher Needs to Know

 "Your understanding of what makes a refugee a unique kind of learner serves you and your students in the same way that athletes benefit from a coach who not only knows the game, the playbook, the field conditions, the opposing team's record, the weather, and so on, but also the attributes of each player, including what motivates, frustrates, or challenges them, which skills need attention, and how to harness their intelligence and physical talent." --Jeffra Flaitz

-In this ebook, Flaitz, author of Understanding Your International Students
+In this e-single, Flaitz, author of Understanding Your International Students

 and Understanding Your Refugee and Immigrant Students,